UCL/STIR/examples/SAFIR_genericScanner/README.txt

 in 'example/samples/lm_to_projdata.par'.

 The projdata template file can be created with the utility 'create_projdata_template'.
-The new entries for this implementation are 'name of crystal map' which defines the name of the file which contains all coordinates of the detectors like the example file 'DualRingPrototype_crystal_map.txt' and the new 'Scanner geometry' option 'Generic'.
+The new entries for this implementation are 'Name of crystal map' which defines the name of the file which contains all coordinates of the detectors like the example file 'DualRingPrototype_crystal_map.txt' and it contains as well the new 'Scanner geometry' option 'Generic'.
+The 'crystal map' file should be in the same folder as the template file.
 For the other entries please check the online documentation.

 'forward_project' and 'backproject' are the utilities that convert the sinogram data into an image and vice versa.